ivandavidov/Eclipse-Equinox-OSGi-p2-Tutorial/README.md

 * Console scenario: Start an Equinox OSGi console.

-These scenarions run only on Windows as `.cmd` scripts are provided.
+These scenarios run only on Windows as `.cmd` scripts are provided.
 TODO - add explanations about the agent and the connection between the downloaded equinox repository, the agent and the applications.

 ## Getting started